Nandu-Chandran/esp32-webserver-relay/README.md

 # esp32-webserver-relay
-Makes ESP32 act as webserver to control a realy
+Makes ESP32 act as webserver to control a relay